Choosing a project

 - All F2s must be involved in a QIP and the work will be overseen and guided by the team in OxSTaR together with the Department of Medical Education in the OUHT but ownership of the projects will very much lie with the F2s involved.

-- If you are already involved in a project, please just fill in the form so that we can keep a record of your aims.
+- If you are already involved in a project please contact firstname.lastname@example.org so that we can keep a record of your aims.

 - The team members for each QIP must be multidisciplinary and can include healthcare professionals from any background working in the clinical area where the project is ongoing.
 This is an essential feature of every project and is necessary to ensure sustainability and memory of the work done by those who will remain after the F2s move on.

-- The plan is to allocate people to key ares of concern in the Trust according to the clinical area they are working in.
-However, you DO NOT have to start your QIP within the specialty you are currently working in (although from previous experience we would suggest you do) - you may have a specific interest in another area and wish to start there - please just make that very clear on your form.
+- You do not have to start your QIP within the specialty you are currently working in (although from previous experience we would suggest you do) - you may have a specific interest in another area and wish to start there.

 - Some of you may not be able to begin a QIP within your current placement if this is the case please let us know why and how and where you are going to become involved in a project during this year.

 - Those of you who are not currently placed within the OUHT may wish to discuss these QIPs with your clinical supervisors (e.g. in GP or Psychiatry) - if they are interested and would like to know more about the projects please ask them to contact Wendy Washbourn.

 - Facilitators for each project may be nominated by the F2s designing the QIP or suggested by OxSTaR where necessary - they will usually be someone with a specific interest in the clinical specialty concerned.